How do death rates from COVID-19 differ between people who are vaccinated and those who are not?

 We, therefore, see that the death rate among the vaccinated is 5 times lower than among the unvaccinated.

 This example illustrated how to think about these statistics in a hypothetical case.
-Below, you can find the actual data for the situation in the COVID-19 pandemic now.
+Below is the actual data for the current COVID-19 pandemic situation.

 Data on COVID-19 mortality by vaccination status

-Here we combine the official mortality data by vaccination status published by the United States, England, Switzerland, and Chile.
-These charts are no longer updated since August 2023.
+Here, we combine the official mortality data by vaccination status published by the United States, England, Switzerland, and Chile.
+These charts have not been updated since August 2023.

 United States